aaronparker/docs/VcRedist/import-vcconfigmgrapplication.md

 # Import Redistributables into ConfigMgr

 To install the Visual C++ Redistributables with System Center Configuration Manager, `Import-VcConfigMgrApplication` will import each of the Visual C++ Redistributables as a separate application that includes the application and a single deployment type.

-Visual C++ Redistributables can be filtered for release and processor architecture.
+Visual C++ Redistributables can be filtered for release and processor architecture by `Get-VcList` before passing to `Import-VcConfigMgrApplication`.

 ## Parameters